 - Participate in or co-lead regularly scheduled and ad hoc teleconferences and meetings with clinical investigators.
 Participate in and contribute clinical insights and interpretations on routine calls for Phase 1 and Phase 1-2 studies where safety data are reviewed, DLT determinations are made, and dose escalation decisions are made.

 - Work closely with Investigators and other site personnel, in partnership with other Development functions, such as Clinical Operations, in order to facilitate the efficient startup, conduct and close-out of clinical trials, and to answer questions from investigators and other site personnel regarding clinical and study conduct questions.
-In this capacity the CS/MD will help ensure patient safety, maintain appropriate adherence to the protocol, and evaluate protocol exception requests.
-For Investigator Meetings and startup of individual studies, the CS/MD may develop protocol-specific materials and lead internal or external training, as appropriate.
+In this capacity the Medical Director will help ensure patient safety, maintain appropriate adherence to the protocol, and evaluate protocol exception requests.
+For Investigator Meetings and startup of individual studies, the MD may develop protocol-specific materials and lead internal or external training, as appropriate.

 - Support the VP Clinical Development in responding to requests from Regulatory Authorities.